 The watch’s “asymmetrical, melted-like form” linked to “the avant-garde spirit of the Swinging Sixties” simply cannot be mass-produced using standard industrial processes.

 Each irregular case requires individual attention from master craftsmen, making volume production both technically impossible and economically unfeasible.
+You’re dealing with a watch that physically cannot be mass-produced.

 Across nearly six decades of existence, only 17 London Crash examples have appeared at major auction houses worldwide.
-Most blue-chip collectible watches see more examples sold in a single busy auction season than the Crash has seen in its entire lifetime.
+Most blue-chip collectible watches see more examples sold in a single busy auction season than the Crash has seen across its entire lifetime.

 Investment Value of the Cartier Crash

 A decade ago, Paris edition Crashes traded for $40,000 to $60,000.
-Today, similar pieces command around $250,000, representing appreciation of more than 300% in ten years.
+Today, similar pieces command around $250,000, representing appreciation of more than 300% over ten years.
+That’s the kind of return that makes traditional asset managers uncomfortable.

 - Absolute supply constraints mean every new collector must compete for existing pieces.